thorvg/thorvg/README.md

 </p>

 ### Godot
-ThorVG has been integrated into the [Godot](https://www.godotengine.org) project for use of neat and slick icons in Godot editors.
-Godot is a completely free and open-source modern game engine, it provides a huge set of common tools, so you can just focus on making your game without reinventing the wheel.
+ThorVG has been integrated into the [Godot](https://www.godotengine.org) project to enable the creation of sleek and visually appealing user interfaces (UIs) and vector resources in the Godot game engine.
+Godot is a modern game engine that is both free and open-source, offering a comprehensive range of tools.
+With Godot, you can concentrate on developing your game without the need to recreate existing functionalities.

 <p align="center">
   <img width="798" height="440" src="https://github.com/Samsung/thorvg/blob/master/res/example_godot.png">